Surgeon General, Leading Experts to Discuss Current Evidence, Future Initiatives

 Participants' overall recommendations for a national action plan will be presented in the closing session comoderated by Dr. Hunt and Dr. William Dement, director of the Sleep Disorders Research Center of Stanford University School of Medicine.
 The founder of the world's first sleep disorders clinic, Dr. Dement chaired the 1990 National Commission on Sleep Disorders Research, which resulted in the establishment of the National Center on Sleep Disorders Research in 1993.

-The National Sleep Conference program is online at www.sleeptranslation.com [Link is no longer available].
+The National Sleep Conference program is online at www.sleeptranslation.com.
 General registration is limited.
 However, the conference will be videocast and can be viewed online through http://videocast.nih.gov.
 For more information, call (301) 435-0199.

 Reporters can register on-site at the conference Press Room, Natcher Conference Center, Rooms C1/C2, or in advance by contacting the NHLBI Communications Office at (301) 496-4236 or firstname.lastname@example.org.